2022 Survey information

 What is the survey?

 The National Student Outcomes Survey is an annual survey that collects information on vocational education and training (VET) students’ reasons for training, their employment outcomes, satisfaction with training, and further study outcomes.
 The survey covers students who completed nationally recognised VET delivered by registered training organisations (RTOs) in the previous calendar year.
-Since 2017, international graduates who completed their qualification in Australia have been surveyed as an additional component to the National Student Outcomes Survey.
+Since 2017, international students who completed a qualification in Australia have been surveyed as an additional component to the survey.

-The 2021 survey opens from June to mid-August 2021.
-Students who undertook a VET qualification, program or subject in 2020 may receive an invitation to participate in the survey.
+The 2022 survey opens from June and closes mid-August 2022.
+Students who undertook a VET qualification, program or subject in 2021 may receive an invitation to participate in the survey.

 Who is doing the survey?